Tuition-Free Nuclear Safeguards Course and Paid Summer Internships in International Nuclear Safeguards

 • The role of the IAEA and international safeguards in the nuclear nonproliferation regime

-• Concepts, objectives, evolution and history of international nuclear safeguards
+• History and evolution of international nuclear safeguards

 • Case-study analyses of safeguards challenges